MicrosoftDocs/azure-media-services/media-services/latest/tracks-edit-track-portal-how-to.md

 [!INCLUDE [media services api v3 logo](./includes/v3-hr.md)]

-When your live event has used live transcription to create a VTT or TTML file for use with captions and transcripts for the captured video, it is likely that the live transcription will need some editing.
+When your live event has used live transcription to create a VTT or TTML file for use with captions and transcripts for the captured video, it's likely that the live transcription will need some editing.
 You may also want to deliver the text in multiple languages and allow your viewers to choose which to use in the player.
 This article covers how to edit the source VTT file in the Azure portal.

 ## Find and edit the track